d12frosted/elpa-mirror/stable-melpa/log4j-mode-readme.txt

 You can also customize the regular expressions that are used to find the beginning and end of multi-line log records.
 However, in many cases this will not be necessary.
-Log4j mode can automatically detect single-line and multi-line log records created by Log4j and JDK's built-in logging package.
+Log4j mode can automatically detect single-line and multi-line log records created by Log4j and the JDK's built-in logging package.

 Log file buffers are auto reverted by default.
 If you don't like that, set `log4j-auto-revert-flag' to nil.

 If you use the arrow keys to move around in the text, you can define `C-up' and `C-down' to move to the end and beginning of the current log record.
-Put the following lines of code in your init file:
+Add the following lines of code to your init file:

 (add-hook
  'log4j-mode-hook